MacdonaldRobinson/FlexDotnetCMS/README.md

 ## Programming
 - Programming in the CMS is done using C# and using the Razor Syntax
-- Code is compiled and run on the fly using the Razor Engine ( http://antaris.github.io/RazorEngine/ )
+- Code is compiled and run on the fly using Razor Engine ( http://antaris.github.io/RazorEngine/ )
 - You have access to the entire framework code, so you can pretty much do anything
 - There are several Database Mappers and Helpers that are included with the framework.
 - You can write Razor Code in any of the layout views in the CMS